alchemycodelab/module-one-curriculum-base/PRESENTATIONS.md

 - Code freeze, then practice your demo.
   - Avoid last minute pushes
   - Practice on your deployed version, not localhost
-- Do not point out what you _didn't_ do.
+- Do not point out what you _didn't_ finish.
 Only tell us what you _did_.
 - Be positive and entusiastic.
 - You __are not__ here to showcase how smart you are.
   - I mean, sure, a little, but just be careful.